torvalds/linux/Documentation/arm64/tagged-pointers.rst

 --------------------

-Special care should be taken when using tagged pointers, since it is likely that C compilers will not hazard two virtual addresses differing only in the upper byte.
+Special care should be taken when using tagged pointers, since it is likely that C compilers will yest hazard two virtual addresses differing only in the upper byte.